JoanRiosiPla/communopoly/README.md

 Monopoly but Communist!
 Printable!
 Based on the NRB modification.

-Keep in mind we qre still testing this, found errors:
+Keep in mind we are still testing this, found errors:
 - Train, water and chernovile cards missing
 - Discrepancy in the rules.
 - Stoy text is wrong